 South Beach Diet / Low-Carb Diet Suggestions:

 Artichoke hearts do have some carbs, but they also have a lot of fiber, which makes the amount of net carbs not that high.
-If you use low-carb meatballs and look for a sauce without added sugar, this would be a good dish for any phase of the South Beach Diet, or most other low-carb eating plans.
+If you use low-carb meatballs and look for a sauce without added sugar, this would be a good dish for low-carb eating plans and any phase of the South Beach Diet.

 Find More Recipes Like This One: